 My Qualifications and Experience

 I am a Licensed Professional Counselor (LPC) in the state of Wisconsin, as well as a Nationally Certified Counselor (NCC) by the NBCC.
 I hold a master’s degree in clinical mental health counseling from Mount Mary University and have completed internship placements at The United Community Center and WCTC/Workforce Development Center.
 In these settings, I worked with adults of all ages, with difficulties ranging from anxiety disorders to depression to trauma.
-I am a member of the Association for Contextual Behavioral Science (ACBS), the World Association for Person Centered & Experiential Psychotherapy & Counseling (WAPCEPC), and the Constructivist Psychology Network (CPN).
+I am a member of the the Constructivist Psychology Network (CPN) and the World Association for Person Centered & Experiential Psychotherapy & Counseling (WAPCEPC).

 If you’re interested in setting up a free initial consultation, please submit the form below.
 I look forward to meeting you!